p-lnhrt/ddog-homework/problem-2/README.md

 pip install --no-index dist/ddog-0.1.0-py3-none-any.whl
 ```

+Now you are ready to run the application from the command-line (See Section 5).

 ## 4. Command-line interface (CLI)
 Running the application using the command line interface (See example in Section 5) consists in running in entry-point
 script *main.py* using the appropriate Python binary: `python main.py`